-- If you do not take this drug with lots of liquid, it may swell and block your throat or swallowing tube (esophagus) and may cause choking.
-Do not take if you have trouble swallowing.
-If you have chest pain, are throwing up, or have trouble swallowing or breathing after taking this drug, get help right away.
+- If your child does not take this drug with lots of liquid, it may swell and block your child’s throat or swallowing tube (esophagus).
+This may cause choking.
+Do not give if your child has trouble swallowing.
+If your child has chest pain, throws up, or has trouble swallowing or breathing after taking this drug, get help right away.

 - Trouble swallowing.

-- If you take more than 1 capsule per dose, be sure to swallow only 1 capsule at a time.
+- If your child takes more than 1 capsule per dose, be sure your child swallows only 1 capsule at a time.